luckyabsoluter/pytorch-cosine-annealing-with-warmup/TUTORIAL.md

 ---

-## 3. Your First Cosine Annealing Scheduler

-Let's use the scheduler in a minimal PyTorch training loop.
+## 3. Minimal Steps: Learn by Small Units

+### Step 1: Create the Scheduler Object

+Let's just create the scheduler.
+No training, no optimizer step yet.

 ```python
 import torch